 Introduction

 This appendix provides biological modeling methods and selected results for fish species for which quantitative modeling approaches are used.
 The appendix is divided into Section 2 Delta Smelt, Section 3 Longfin Smelt, and Section 4 Salmonids, and Section 5 References.
+This appendix includes updates since the DEIR to include Refined Alternative 2b, which has been identified as the preferred alternative.
+This appendix refers to Alternative 2b and Refined Alternative 2b interchangeably.

 Delta Smelt